 It’s important for you to understand the breast implant removal procedure and overall process from your one-on-one consultation to your final follow-up.
 Some of the questions Dr. Bogue often hears include:

 - What Is a Breast Explant Procedure?

 - Am I a Good Candidate for Breast Implant Removal?

 - What Will My Breasts Look Like After Removal?

 - Can I Combine Breast Implant Removal and a Breast Lift?

 - Why Choose Dr. Bogue for Breast Implant Removal?

 - Will My Insurance Cover Breast Explant?

 - Schedule Your Breast Explant Consultation in Boca Raton

 The removal of breast implants is known as an explant procedure.
-Women choose to have their implants removed for a variety of reasons - both for cosmetic concerns and for health concerns.
+Women choose to have their implants removed for a variety of reasons - both for cosmetic concerns and for health concerns, including: